 State and local tax credits.
 Common homeowner tax credits from state and local governments include renewable energy tax credits (in addition to the available federal renewable energy tax credits) and property tax relief credits.
 Every state is different, so be sure to check with your government office or a tax professional to find which tax credits you might be eligible for.

 First-time home buyer savings accounts.
 These state-authorized accounts let individuals contribute to a savings account designated for buying a house.
-Yearly contributions are deductible on state returns, similar to an IRA deduction.5 As of April 2019, 11 U.S. states offered homeowner savings accounts: Alabama, Colorado, Iowa, Minnesota, Mississippi, Missouri, Montana, Oklahoma, Oregon, Virginia, and Wyoming.6
+Yearly contributions are deductible on state returns, similar to an IRA deduction.5 Not all states have first-time home homeowner savings account programs, but more are beginning to consider passing legislation in an effort to help more Americans own homes.

 For more information, read “7 Top Tax Deductions for Homeowners.”